• NIL Wire

 By Debra Bangert

-The bill targets NIL collective payouts because those dollars increasingly look like roster-based compensation, not classic brand endorsements — making a 3 to 5 percent “player-contract” style cap feel more appropriate than the 10 to 20 percent marketing commissions historically charged on ad deals.
+The Florida bill targeted NIL collective payouts because those dollars increasingly look like roster-based compensation, not classic brand endorsements — making a 3 to 5 percent “player-contract” style cap feel more appropriate than the 10 to 20 percent marketing commissions historically charged on ad deals.
 This matters because NIL collectives aren’t your typical endorsement partner.
 They’re the quasi-salary arms of college athletics, pooling booster money to guarantee athletes a baseline income in exchange for appearances and community events.
 So these deals are, functionally, roster-based compensation packages masquerading as marketing contracts.

 There is no national standard for NIL agent compensation.
 Many states regulate sports agents through the Uniform Athlete Agents Act, licensing, disclosures and eligibility warnings — but they haven’t ventured into capping fee percentages.
 The NCAA points schools and athletes to UAAA-style protections and, in 2024, adopted NIL disclosure/transparency rules and a voluntary service-provider registry to add sunlight, not price controls.